 Those who have mouth ulcers and sore tongues may have a few things to blame.
-Incidentally, these can develop as a result of a compromised immune system, stress, or a serious deficiency in vitamins.
+Incidentally, these can develop as a result of a compromised immune system, stress, or a severe deficiency of vitamins.

 Should I have dental treatment while I have a cold sore?

-If your cold sore is active ( you just got it or just noticing first symptoms,) you should wait a few days before seeing a dentist.
+If your cold sore is active (you just got it or are just noticing the first symptoms,), you should wait a few days before seeing a dentist.

 Here at Northstar, we value overall wellness.
 We believe in the body as a whole system.
-That’s why our blog isn’t simply dedicated to oral health.
+That’s why our blog isn’t merely dedicated to oral health.
 Our goal is to help you be a better you!
-To contact the editor with story ideas or anything else, you can reach him at firstname.lastname@example.org.

 The information on this page was written by Dr. Kimberly Polley.